 Low or high relative humidity, along with rapid temperature changes, can eventually deteriorate artwork.
 Regularly monitor any art hung near fireplaces or heating vents.
 As hot air rises, it carries dirt with it, thus the art above a heat source can experience far more grime than normal.

-Provided that there are no signs of loose or flaking paint, a painting may be safely dusted using clean, soft, natural-hair artists’ brush.
-While dusting, position the painting on a clean and padded surface, held upright at a forward angle so the dust falls away from the face of the painting.
-Slowly and gently brush in one direction, across or down the painting, followed by a second brushing in the opposite direction.
+For dust or visible particles accumulating on the surface, this cleaning can be done at home.
+Provided that there are no signs of loose materials or flaking paint, artwork may be safely dusted using a clean, soft, dry brush.
+While dusting, position the piece on a clean and padded surface, held upright at a forward angle so the dust falls down and away.

 When transporting art—cover entire piece in bubble wrap, then place in a cardboard box.
 The box should be sturdy and provide enough structural support.

-Artwork that is rolled up or folded for travel should be flattened as soon as possible.
+Artwork that is rolled up or folded for travel should be flattened out as soon as possible.
 Cover artwork with a protective layer before applying any form of weight over top.

 Never leave art in a hot car!